LATC/24-7-platform/latc-platform/runtime/Readme.md

 * Link specification
 The link specification is in the XML format which is obtained from Console.
 * Blacklist file
 The list of specification title which are failed or you do not wish it to run due to special reason.
 Every title is separated by new line.
-See the example in appendix
 * Void template (voidtmpl) file
 The template VOID file for easy modifying in the future.
 It contains the key of parameters are punctuated by \*\*.
 	* \*\*source\*\* : dataset source parameter.